Skip to main content

 A critical component of this regulatory framework is the requirement for “reasonable alternatives.”
 For any health-contingent program, an employer must offer a different way for an individual to earn the reward if they have a medical condition that makes it unreasonably difficult or medically inadvisable to meet the initial standard.

 For instance, if a program rewards employees for achieving a certain BMI, an individual who cannot meet that target due to a medical condition must be offered an alternative, such as completing an educational program or working with their physician, to earn the same reward.
-This provision is central to the ACA’s goal of preventing discrimination and ensuring are genuinely about promoting health for everyone.
+This provision is central to the ACA’s goal of preventing discrimination and ensuring that wellness programs are genuinely about promoting health for everyone.

 Intermediate